adameubanks/check-scratch-for-purge/README.md

 2. Insert the repository link and name the app `CheckScratchForPurge`

-3. Open the app to get a real-time display of storage use
+3. Open the app to see which files in `/scratch` will soon be deleted.
+Download the names of these files to your `/home`, `/scratch` or even local directory.

 ## Contact